All Episodes

 Catherine and I call them.

-We do this every call is made around six or seven at night, so we hope to find people at home, and we always hope they pick up rather than let the call go to voicemail.
+Every call is made around six or seven at night, so we hope to find people at home, and we always hope they pick up rather than let the call go to voicemail.

-And this this winner happened to pick up.
+And this winner happened to pick up.

 So here's how the last telephone call to our last sweepstakes winner sounded.